relativitydev/transfer-api-samples/README.md

 </details>

 #### Create IRelativityTransferHost object
 The `CreateRelativityTransferHost()` method defines a [RelativityConnectionInfo](#relativityconnectioninfo) object to specify the Relativity URL, credentials, and optional workspace artifact ID.
-The URL and credentials are used by for all required HTTP and REST endpoints and TAPI supports both basic authentication and OAuth2.
+The URL and credentials are supplied to all HTTP/REST endpoints and TAPI supports both basic authentication and OAuth2 bearer tokens.
 For more information about Relativity OAuth2 clients, see [Relativity Documentation Site]("https://help.relativity.com/RelativityOne/Content/Relativity/Authentication/OAuth2_clients.htm").
 Once constructed, the `RelativityConnectionInfo` object is passed to the [RelativityTransferHost](#relativitytransferhost) constructor.

 Find the `CreateRelativityTransferHost()` empty method in the `Program` class and replace with the following: